Staying overnight on a cruise in Halong bay is going to be the best decision you ever made.

 Last but not least: Staying Inland

 Another option you can consider is staying inland.
-This is the best option if you want to rest only.
+This is the best option if you want to take it slow and have plenty of rest.
 With the right hotel decision, you can spend your night on a comfy bed and still wake up viewing the magnificent Halong at sunrise.
-During the evenings, you can wander around your hotel, exploring Halong city, visiting night markets as well as checking out other attractions in the city center.
+During the evenings, you can wander around Halong city, visit night markets and check out other attractions in the city center.

 Address: 160 Ha Long road Ha Long City, Quang Ninh

 Prepare to be dazzled by impressive panoramic views of Ha Long Bay at the 4-star Novotel.
 Chic contemporary design with a distinctive Asian touch sets the tone for your family holidays, business meetings or romantic getaways.
 The hotel has an ideal location because it has direct access to Bai Chay beach and other top attractions in the city center.
 It is only half an hour by car to the boat station in Tuan Chau island for a day cruise, and only five minutes away from the Sun World Ha Long Park complex.